omeatai/Python-Tutorial/README.md

 # Cherry
 ```

-One Value to Multiple Variables-<br>
+One Value to Multiple Variables-
-And you can assign the same value to multiple variables in one line:<br>
+And you can assign the same value to multiple variables in one line:

 ```py
 x = y = z = "Orange"